awslabs/ml-io/src/mlio-py/mlio/contrib/insights/README.md

 - `numeric_count`: the count of values that could be parsed as a float/double.
 - `numeric_nan_count`: the number of values that could not be parsed as a float/double.
 - `numeric_finite_count`: the number of non-infinity/non-NaN values.
+- `numeric_int_count`: the number of values that could be parsed as an integer.
 - `numeric_finite_mean`: the average of finite (non-infinite) numeric values seen.
 - `numeric_finite_min`: the minimum finite numeric value seen.
 - `numeric_finite_max`: the maximum finite numeric value seen.